Register Login

 If the problem occurs with Oracle 9.2.0.6, refer to Note 846364.

-If these wait events occur when running catalog scripts (Note 582427), make sure that no parallel activities are running on the database (for example by monitoring tools such as PATROL).
+If these wait events occur when running catalog scripts (SAP document 582427), make sure that no parallel activities are running on the database (for example by monitoring tools such as PATROL).

-If a deadlock of TX enqueues or library cache locks occurs with row cache locks in connection with parallel index rebuilds, note the bug described in Note 904188.
+If a deadlock of TX enqueues or library cache locks occurs with row cache locks in connection with parallel index rebuilds, note the bug described in SAP document 904188.

 Deadlocks of "row cache lock" and "library cache lock" may also be triggered in connection with ALTER INDEX ...
 COALESCE because unlike in the standard system behavior, this operation requests a "row cache lock" first and then a "library cache lock".
 This incorrect behavior is addressed in Oracle bug 6051177.

-"library cache lock" waits can appear for any access if a VALIDATE STRUCTURE CASCADE ONLINE, an INDEX COALESCE or an EXPLAIN and an ALTER, ANALYZE STATISTICS or DBMS_STATS command is executed on the same segment (or on a table and relevant index).
-In this case, one of the two sessions must be cancelled to allow the table to be accessed again.
+"library cache lock" waits can appear for any access if a VALIDATE STRUCTURE CASCADE ONLINE, an INDEX COALESCE or an EXPLAIN, and an ALTER, ANALYZE STATISTICS or DBMS_STATS command is executed on the same segment (or on a table and relevant index).
+In this case, one of the two sessions must be canceled to allow the table to be accessed again.

 You can use the following statement to determine the sessions that are currently retaining a library cache lock and that are blocking other sessions: